alexandershaw4/aoptim/README.md

 %
 %   b(s+1) = b(s) - (J'*Pp*J)^-1*J'*Pp*r(s)
 %   dx     = x - (a*b)
 %
+% With the Gaussian Process Regression option (do_gpr), a GP is fitted over
+% (gradient) predictions and best errors to re-estimate the parameter step
+% on each iteration.
+This is applied as a "refinement" step on the gradient
+% predicted dx.
+%
 % The {free energy} objective function minimised is
 %==========================================================================